-The Middle East operations were classified as a discontinued operation in the 2020 financial year as a result of being abandoned, in terms of IFRS 5.
-Towards the end of the current financial year, the Group entered into discussions with a UAE-based investment company to dispose of its investments in Murray & Roberts Contractors (Abu Dhabi) LLC and Murray & Roberts Contractors (Middle East) LLC (part of its Middle East operations).
+The Middle East Operations were classified as a discontinued operation in the 2020 financial year as a result of being abandoned, as defined in terms of IFRS 5.
+Towards the end of the prior financial year, the Group entered into discussions with a UAE-based investment company to dispose of its investments in Murray & Roberts Contractors (Abu Dhabi) LLC and Murray & Roberts Contractors (Middle East) LLC (which together constitute a significant part of its Middle East Operations).
 By 30 June 2021, the discussions had progressed to an advanced stage of negotiations and as a result thereof these companies met the criteria, in terms of IFRS 5, to be classified as a disposal group held for sale.
-Included in the current year loss from discontinued operations is an impairment of R96 million recognised on classification of this disposal group as held for sale, and a further R39 million foreign exchange rate loss.